- Open the Engines tab of the Processing page.

 - Optional: Enter the description of the engine.

-The Remote Engine Gen2 is added to the Engines page.
+The Remote Engine Gen2 is added to the list in the Engines tab of the Processing page.
 The engine is in Not paired state.

 - Click the name of the engine to access the Engine details page.